Search

 Fraud proofs ensure state correctness

 After some period of time, the published state root is assumed to be correct.
-For a certain time period, one of the whitelisted actors can submit a fraud proof that shows that the state was incorrect.
+During the challenge period, anyone is allowed to submit a fraud proof that shows that the state was incorrect.

 • Funds can be stolen if no validator checks the published state.
 Fraud proofs assume at least one honest and able validator.